juicedata/juicefs/docs/en/reference/how_to_setup_metadata_engine.md

 [KeyDB](https://keydb.dev/) is an open source fork of Redis, developed to stay aligned with the Redis community.
 KeyDB implements multi-threading support, better memory utilization, and greater throughput on top of Redis, and also supports [Active Replication](https:// github.com/JohnSully/KeyDB/wiki/Active-Replication), the `Active Active` feature.

 :::note
-KeyDB does not provide performance beyond that of Redis when used as a metadata storage, and the Active Replication feature has not been fully validated in the market, so there may be data consistency issues, so be sure to fully validate and use with caution!
+Same as Redis, the Active Replication is asychronous, may cause consistency issues, so use with caution!
 :::

 When used for JuiceFS metadata storage, the usage of KeyDB is exactly the same as Redis, so please refer to the [Redis](#redis) section for usage.